SAP-samples/build-codejam/exercises/ex2-SAP-Build-Apps/ex2.4/README.md

 ![Process](/images/ex2.4/deploy1.png)

 >A few things to note:

->You must be a member of the Cloud Foundry org and space to which you are deploying.
+>- You must be a member of the Cloud Foundry org and space to which you are deploying.

-> You can only deploy to the default space of an Cloud Foundry org.
+>- When deploying, you will have to log into Cloud Foundry using the same credentials as you used for logging into SAP BTP originally.
+But you must indicate the Identity Provider, and for this we provided you the **origin key** to indicate the IDP.

->When deploying, you will have to log into Cloud Foundry using the same credentials as you used for logging into SAP BTP originally.
+**IMPORTANT:** The build and deploy take some time, so after starting the build you should proceed to the SAP Build Work Zone exercises, starting with [Exercise 3.1 - Add a Workspace to SAP Build Work Zone](/exercises/ex3-SAP-Build-Work-Zone/ex3.1/README.md).
+After 15 minutes check whether the build finished ... if so, then start the deploy.

 ## Exercises